 - Loving Kindness – great for improving self esteem and self love.

-- Transcendental – recommended by Russell Simmons, one of the more advanced versions, deeper.
+- Transcendental – one of the more advanced versions, deeper.
 Not necessary.

 You don’t need to get fancy with it and I don’t recommend you do so.
 I suggest basic breathe meditation for beginners and as your fundamental practice.
 It’s simple and easy to return to.

 I would only start with some of the others if you are really struggling with a specific issue, like low self-esteem, and you are particularly drawn to a form, like Loving Kindness, that will help you with the issue.